-A bridge is designed to replace the missing tooth by consisting of an artificial tooth which is anchored/attached, to the natural tooth or teeth on one or both sides of the gap caused by the missing tooth.
+A bridge is designed to replace the missing tooth by consisting of an artificial tooth that is anchored/attached, to the natural tooth or teeth on one or both sides of the gap caused by the missing tooth.
 Which type of bridge is suitable for your particular situation is best to be discussed with you by your dentist, as not all bridges are capable of being used in every situation.

 How long does a crown or bridge last?

-How long a crown or bridge will last can vary depending on the integrity of the tooth or teeth underneath, however on average they should last 8-10 years.
+How long a crown or bridge will last can vary depending on the integrity of the tooth or teeth underneath, however, on average, they should last 8-10 years.
 There is no guaranteed length of time that a crown or bridge will last.
 The same as it is with your natural teeth how long your crowns and bridges will last will depend on good oral hygiene, specific to your bridges and crowns and regular dental check-ups.

 How many appointments will a crown or bridge take?

 How many appointments a crown or bridge may take to be completed can vary depending on the practice that you attend and on your particular circumstances.
 In most situations however it will take on average two appointments to complete a crown or bridge.
 Your first appointment for your crown or bridge will be your preparation appointment.
-At this appointment your tooth/teeth will be prepared ready to have the crown or bridge placed.
+At this appointment, your tooth/teeth will be prepared and ready to have the crown or bridge placed.
 At this appointment the dentist will generally also take impressions of your teeth, this can be done manually or electronically.
 These impressions are then used to create a crown or bridge specific to you.
-In some occasions the impressions needed for your crown or bridge may not be able to be taken at this appointment, if that is the case the dentist will inform you off this and impressions will be taken at another appointment.
+In some occasions the impressions needed for your crown or bridge may not be able to be taken at this appointment, if that is the case the dentist will inform you of this and impressions will be taken at another appointment.

-At your second appointment your crown or bridge will be issued to you if it is appropriate to do so.
+At your second appointment, your crown or bridge will be issued to you if it is appropriate to do so.
 It is important to mention that although in most cases it is appropriate to issue the crown at the second appointment, in some situations the crown may not fit or may not achieve the desired aesthetic.
 If this is the case the crown will then have to be modified to properly fit the tooth and another appointment may be required to fit the modified crown at a later time.

 What to expect at your crown preparation appointment?